 |Fund Average Annual Returns (as of 10/31/13) - Latest Month|

 |Fund Average Annual Returns (as of 9/30/13) - Latest Quarter|

 CRA Shares inception date: 8/30/99.
 3-month and YTD returns are not annualized.
 Performance quoted is past performance and does not guarantee future results.
 Current performance may be lower or higher than the performance data quoted.
 An investor's investment return and principal value will fluctuate, so that your shares when redeemed may be worth more or less than your initial cost.

-4- As of 3/31/13, a total of 0.03% of the Fund's assets were rated BB and a total of 0.001% were not rated.
+4- As of 9/30/13, a total of 0.001% were not rated.
 All rated securities are rated by S&P, Moody's, and/or Fitch.
 If a security is rated by more than one of these organizations, the lowest rating assigned is shown.
 Ratings are measured on a scale that generally ranges from AAA (highes) to D (lowest).